Santa Prisca, Rome: The Discovery of the Mithraeum

-The Mithraeum under Santa Prisca was first discovered in 1934, having been excavated by Augustinian Catholic Fathers who had been in charge of the monastery.
+The Mithraeum under Santa Prisca was first discovered in 1934, having been excavated by Augustinians who had been in charge of the monastery.
 Excavations by the Dutch began in 1952–59.
 The original building was erected in ca. 95 CE and was originally a plot of land purchased by Trajan, who at the time was not yet emperor of Rome.
 This had also served as Trajan's town house until his death in 117 A.D.
 One hundred years later, a member of the imperial family took over the building and built a Mithraeum in one part of the basement, while a Christian meeting place was established in the other section.

 Upon beginning the excavations in 1952, the Dutch cleared away mounds of earth which were thought to have been a sort of trench.
 During this period, many artifacts were discovered by the Dutch who made a careful record.
 Some of these discoveries included frescoes, mosaics, remains of various vases, stucco, as well as fragments of mosaic and brick.
 The original Mithrauem had a central aisle, a niche, and side benches.
 Fine frescoes were found on the walls of the ancient Mithraeum as well as a stucco sculpture of Mithras the Bull Slayer, one of the main images of the Mithras cult.
 During the Dutch excavations in the 1950s, pieces of mosaic were found within the newly discovered rooms underneath Santa Prisca.
 Renovations in 220 yielded a larger central cult room and the addition of new ones while the frescoes were covered with new, more elaborate paintings.
 The frescoes often included writing underneath or around the work, which would describe what that fresco showed.
-This is something very unique to the Mithraic temple found at Santa Prisca.
+This is something unique to the Mithraic temple found at Santa Prisca.
 These paintings were also important to the development of understanding the Mithraic cult.
 Along with the typical bull slaying scene so commonly depicted amongst the cult, other paintings depicted different cult rituals.
 For example, one painting shows a procession of figures wearing masks and different colored tunics holding what has been presumed to be a piece of liturgical equipment.
 These paintings have been mentioned in the long-standing debate about the admittance of women into the cult.
 Around 400, the Christians took over the Mithraeum, destroyed it and built Santa Prisca on top of it.